-Disclaimer: Not all courses listed in the "COURSE DESCRIPTION" section of this catalog will be offered during this Academic Year.
+Disclaimer: Not all courses for Rock Valley College are listed in the "COURSE DESCRIPTION" section of this catalog.
 See an Academic Advisor to fulfill specific graduation requirements.

 COMMUNITY OUTREACH

 Community, Career, & Technical Education Outreach

 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn."